RinniSwift/Computer-Science-with-iOS/ui.md

             with event: UIEvent?) -> UIView?
 ```

-Hit-testing is UIKit's touch handling subsystem which is an algorithm that traverses the view hierarchy and finds/returns the deep most view that contains within the touch point and nil if it was completely outside the recievers view hierarchy.
+Hit-testing is UIKit's touch handling subsystem which is an algorithm that traverses the view hierarchy and finds/returns the deep most view that contains within the touch point and nil if it was completely outside the recievers view hierarchy.\
+The deep most view in the view hierarchy will equate to the front most view on the user's screen.

+This method traverses the view hierarchy by calling the `point(inside:with:)`, *a UIView instance method which returns bool determining wether the view contains within the specified point with the touch event*, method of each subview to determine which subview should receive a touch event.

 **properties on the view that will be ignored in hit-testing**\
 `isHidden` property is true\